Dios Salve a la Reina: Visual Direction for a Global Queen Tribute Show

 A global show with evolving identities

 Dios Salve a la Reina is an internationally touring Queen tribute band, performing across Europe, the United States, Asia, and Latin America.
-Each show represents a different interpretation of Freddie Mercury, from symphonic and theatrical to stadium-scale performances.

 The visual direction needed to adapt constantly, creating distinct identities for each tour while maintaining recognizability across formats, cultures, and physical environments.
 Photo retouching and compositing were done entirely by han, years before AI tools existed.
 The identity was designed as a flexible system rather than a fixed visual, evolving across shows, formats, and audiences.